Considerations for Promoting Environmentally Sound Reuse and Recycling

 Agency Affected: Environmental Protection Agency

-Comments: According to EPA, it had not finalized a legislative proposal as of August 2014, but it has worked with the State Department to develop potential legislative language that would enable the United States to ratify the Basel Convention.
+Comments: According to EPA, it had not finalized a legislative proposal as of June 2016, but it had met with the State Department to discuss options for pursuing U.S. ratification of the Basel Convention.

 Recommendation: In addition, the Administrator of EPA should work with other federal agencies, including the State Department and the Council on Environmental Quality, to finalize a legislative proposal that would be needed for ratification of the Basel Convention, with the aim of submitting a package for congressional consideration.